NuLL3rr0r/webrtc-leak-demo/README.md

 ## Prerequisites

 - Git is required for checking out, and also building the source code as the version extraction relies on Git.
 - A stable or nightly Rust toolchain.
-For installation instructions [see here](https://rustup.rs/).
+For installation instructions on your desired platform follow the instructions on either [rustup.rs](https://rustup.rs/) or [rust-lang.org](https://www.rust-lang.org/tools/install).
 - GNU Make (optional).
 For installation instructions on Windows [see here](#gnu-make-installation-on-microsoft-windows).
 - There might be other dependencies per platform or distro that you might be required to install as they might not come pre-installed with your operating system; Please refer to the distribution below in order to get a sense of what might be required.